Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: Application to Quantum Dispersion and the Schrödinger Equation

 \subsection{The Dispersive Strichartz Estimates via Interpolation}

-We now possess two vastly different mathematical realities for the same physical system: perfect conservation at the $L_2 \to L_2$ endpoint, and strict polynomial temporal decay of $|t|^{-n/2}$ at the $L_1 \to L_\infty$ endpoint.
+By applying the Riesz-Thorin complex interpolation theorem between the bounded norm at $p=2$ and the bounded norm at $p=\infty$, we yield the seminal \textit{dispersive estimate}:

-By applying the Riesz-Thorin complex interpolation theorem between the bounded norm at $p=2$ and the bounded norm at $p=\infty$, the theorem guarantees that the Schrödinger operator extends uniquely to a bounded linear operator from the conjugate space $L_{p'}$ into $L_p$.
-The norm of this intermediate operator is bound by the geometric mean, yielding the seminal \textit{dispersive estimate}:
+\textbf{The Culmination in Lorentz Spaces:} Restricting the Schrödinger analysis to Riesz-Thorin interpolation only reveals half the picture.
+A central pillar of modern dispersive PDE theory relies on \textit{Strichartz estimates}, which represent mixed space-time bounds that are strictly required to prove the stability of complex non-linear Schrödinger variants \cite{Tao}.

-\textbf{The Culmination in Lorentz Spaces:} Much like the heat equation, restricting the Schrödinger analysis to Riesz-Thorin interpolation only reveals half the picture.
-The pinnacle of modern dispersive PDE theory relies on \textit{Strichartz estimates}---mixed space-time bounds that are strictly required to prove the stability of complex non-linear Schrödinger variants (e.g., modeling Bose-Einstein condensates).\textsuperscript{25}
+These profound Strichartz estimates are derived explicitly by utilizing the real interpolation methodology and the Lorentz space structures developed in Section 2.
+A pair of exponents $(q, r)$ is called \textit{admissible} if: